Kegerator Conversion Kits

 Step 6.
 Call the friends that have probably been helping you all this time and start pouring ice-cold, draft beer right away!

-When it comes to choosing the right kegerator conversion kit, there are a few things you may need to consider:
+When it comes to choosing the right DIY kegerator kit, there are a few things you may need to consider:

 - Number of beer lines (and, ultimately, taps) - currently, we’re offering kegerator kits for one, two, three, four or five beer lines with the corresponding number of products.
 Here’s a nice double tap kegerator conversion kit